-Norm.-County students who are accommodated with lodging in the College building will be furnished with room, or section of room, furniture and bedding, without cost.
-Pay students will be given similar accommodations at \$50 per term when room admits.
-Should the lodging accommodations of the College be filled with the contract of the college be filled with the contract of the college between the contract of the college between the college and its families in immediate neighborhood at \$50 per month.
+Notra.-County students who are accommodated with lodging in the College building with the furnished with room, or section of room, furniture and bedding, without cost.
+Pay students will be given similar accommodations at stope terem when room admits.
+Should the lodging accommodations of the College be filled with county students, at \$50 per month.
+Can be had in families in immediate neighborhood at \$50 per month.